NateRFrost/ReachVisualRandomizer/README.md

 3. Start ReachVisualRandomizer.exe
 4. Configure your seed and other settings as you please (default settings recommended)
 5. Make sure the MCC path and HREK path matches what is on your computer.
-     - You check the path of each from your steam library by: right clicking -> manage -> browse local files
+     - You can check the path of each from your steam library by: right clicking -> manage -> browse local files
      - If you have your MCC installation across multiple locations, make sure it is the one where Reach is installed.
 6. Click start randomization.
 The first level takes 10+ minutes to finish randomizing.
 All levels finish randomizing in about 60 minutes.
 7. Play!
 Make sure you boot MCC with anti-cheat off.
 You can play levels that have already been randomized while you wait for the rest to randomize.